 Check out: 7 best Android video converter apps in 2019

-The floating window is part of the VMOS review because it’s something unique.
 When the emulator is minimised, a free option displays on the screen.
 The option opens the pop-up screen of the app.
 From there, you can open the app, mute the volume, rotate the screen, and pin the pop-up window.
 With the pin option, the floating window will be visible until you manually close it.
 Unfortunately, there isn’t an option to power off the OS within the floating window pop-up.

-Well, there is always something positive and negative.
+Well, there is always positives and negatives.
 We have already discussed the useful features; let’s talk about the adverse effects of the app.

 - The app takes an enormous amount of storage, and because it is based on VM, the apps you install and the media you add will be count separately.

 - The app lacks some of the core apps, such as the camera.

 Why do you need the VMOS app?

 Well, if you don’t want to carry two devices, or you can’t afford the second one, or you have a dual sim phone and want to use a separate OS for the other SIM, then VMOS is the right application for you.
 You can give it a go and see if it works for you.

 Here is the end of the VMOS app review.
 Although Samsung Knox and VMOS have the same features, there are several features which make them different.
 For non-Samsung users, VMOS can be a great replacement.
 Anyway, I hope the post helped.
 Thanks for having a read.
 Have you tried VMOS yet?
-Have you tried any of the VM based OS applications?
-Please share your views in the comments below so we can discuss further.
+Please share your views in the comments below so we can discuss more.